 - Though I will attempt to present these concepts in the simplest terms possible, we understand that comprehending these terms in totality demands of us to hold multiple ideas in our head at once.

 - We will not attempt to be brief.
-The reductive stereotypes that trans people have used to communicate our experiences to the unknowing public have resulted in twisted and warped perceptions of who trans people are.
+The reductive stereotypes given to trans people by cis doctors have resulted in twisted and warped perceptions of who trans people are.
 More on this later.

 - We will not attempt to appeal to those who have made up their minds.
 They are unlikely to have the patience to stick with this piece through its entirety and probably won’t open it to begin with.
 There are two audiences this is directed to instead–the ignorant-but-willing-to-learn, and those who are already in support of gender variant communities but seek to refine their theoretical frameworks.